browserengineering/book/book/embeds.md

 [getcontext]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext

-*Background images*: elements can have not just `background-color`, but also [`background-image`][bg-img].
-Implement the basics of this CSS property for images loaded by URL.
-Also implement the [`background-size`][bg-size] CSS property so the image can be sized in various ways.
+*Background images*: Elements can have a [`background-image`][bg-img].
+Implement the basics of this CSS property: a `url(...)` value for the `background-image` property.
+Avoid loading the image if the `background-image` property does not actually end up used on any element.
+For a bigger challenge, also allow the web page set the size of the background image with the [`background-size`][bg-size] CSS property.

 [bg-img]: https://developer.mozilla.org/en-US/docs/Web/CSS/background-image